Learning the Lessons issue 44 (plain text format)

 Deputy Chief Constable Mark Travis, South Wales Police is the sexual misconduct lead for the National Police Chiefs’ Council.

-Case 5 - Failure to report and challenge an officer’s relationship with victim-survivor of domestic abuse
+Case study 5 - Failure to report and challenge an officer’s relationship with victim-survivor of domestic abuse

 This case was independently investigated by the IOPC.